 5. If they tell you that you need to chop a certain length to look healthy.

-Oh, man, we can count on like six hands how many times we’ve adamantly told our stylist to “only trim an inch,” or to absolutely not cut more than this or that.
+We can count on like six hands how many times we’ve adamantly told our stylist to “only trim an inch,” or to absolutely not cut more than this or that.
 At the end of the day, your stylist doesn’t get a gold star for every inch they chop in a day (though that does sound like a fun competition).
 They simply want you to look your best and your hair to look cleaned up.
 What’s the point in wasting time and money at the salon if you’re only going to do the bare minimum?
 Obviously, if they want to take you from mid-back-length to a bob, that’s a different story, but trimming two to three inches (depending on how often you come in) is no biggie.
 It always grows back quicker than we think.

 6. If they tell you anything about hair extensions.